saturnlighting/literature-review/README.md

 text, TBC studies were selected.

-Second, we checked all the references from the studies selected (i.e. snowball technique), and after screening their abstracts and full texts, TBC additional papers were selected.
+Second, we checked all the references from the studies selected (i.e. snowball technique), and after screening TBC abstracts and full texts, TBC additional papers were selected.
 In total, TBC were reviewed.
 A flow chart of included studies is shown in Figure 1.